ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2017-05-28-experiments-with-neural-style-transfer.md

 category: projects
 comments: true
 author: "LJ MIRANDA"
-description: "Training a convolutional neural network to perform style transfer on some Filipino paintings."
+summary: "Training a convolutional neural network to perform style transfer on some Filipino paintings."
+tags: [neural style transfer, deep learning, filipino paintings, convolutional neural network]
 ---

 For one of my weekend projects, I chanced upon [this paper](https://arxiv.org/abs/1508.06576) of L.A.
 Gatys describing how we can use a convolutional neural network to transfer artistic style from one image to another.
 Here, I used the neural style transfer technique to learn the artistic style of various Filipino paintings.
 Painters range from Amorsolo to Manansala, and other modern artists such as Zobel.
 Enjoy!